material-motion/material-motion/specifications/motion-family.md

 ## Minimum requirements

-A motion family must satisfy the following minimal requirements:
+For a library to be called a motion family it must satisfy the following minimal requirements:

-* At least one Plan and Performer type.
+* Provide at least one Plan and Performer type.
-* All Performer types are private to the library.
+* Define all Performer types as private to the library.
-* Has a dependency on the Runtime.
+* Depend on the Runtime.
-* Examples for every available Plan.
+* Provide examples for every available Plan.

+## Compositional families

+A compositional family is one that is able to commit new plans to the runtime.

 ## Platform-specific bridge families